 George decided to lose the weight so he would be healthy enough to run around and play with his one year old daughter.
-He lost 16 kg on the Total Wellbeing Diet*.
+He lost 16 kg* on the CSIRO Total Wellbeing Diet.

 *In 3 months.
 Individual results may vary.